prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

 .. parsed-literal::

-   @> Frame: 0
+   @> Frame/model: 0
+   @> Frame/model: 7
    @> The atoms supplied to calcChannels contain protein atoms only.
+   @> The atoms supplied to calcChannels contain protein atoms only.
+   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.17s.
-   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 A in 0.12s.
+   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.17s.
+   @> Delaunay tessellation of 31833 points constructed in 1.40s.
-   @> Delaunay tessellation of 31833 points constructed in 1.33s.
+   @> Delaunay tessellation of 31833 points constructed in 1.40s.
-   @> Surface and inner simplices filtered in 0.39s.
+   @> Surface and inner simplices filtered in 0.41s.
-   @> 20 surface cavities detected and filtered in 0.24s.
+   @> Surface and inner simplices filtered in 0.44s.
+   @> Surface cavities: 228 found, 25 deeper than min_depth=1.5 Å and kept, in 0.23s.
+   @> Surface cavities: 222 found, 22 deeper than min_depth=1.5 Å and kept, in 0.21s.
    @> Returning surface cavities
    @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.14s.
+   @> Surface cavity calculation completed in 2.29s.
-   @> Frame: 1
+   @> Frame/model: 8
-   @> The atoms supplied to calcChannels contain protein atoms only.
-   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 A in 0.11s.
-   @> Delaunay tessellation of 31833 points constructed in 1.27s.
-   @> Surface and inner simplices filtered in 0.37s.
-   @> 20 surface cavities detected and filtered in 0.22s.
    @> Returning surface cavities
    @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 2.02s.
-   @> Frame: 2
    @> The atoms supplied to calcChannels contain protein atoms only.
+   @> Surface cavity calculation completed in 2.31s.
+   @> Frame/model: 1
+   @> The atoms supplied to calcChannels contain protein atoms only.
-   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 A in 0.11s.
+   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.11s.
+   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.12s.
+   @> Delaunay tessellation of 31833 points constructed in 1.35s.
-   @> Delaunay tessellation of 31833 points constructed in 1.23s.
+   @> Delaunay tessellation of 31833 points constructed in 1.37s.
-   @> Surface and inner simplices filtered in 0.37s.
+   @> Surface and inner simplices filtered in 0.39s.
-   @> 27 surface cavities detected and filtered in 0.21s.
+   @> Surface and inner simplices filtered in 0.49s.
+   @> Surface cavities: 209 found, 22 deeper than min_depth=1.5 Å and kept, in 0.23s.
    @> Returning surface cavities
    @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 1.97s.
+   @> Surface cavity calculation completed in 2.16s.
    ..
    ..
-   @> Frame: 49
+   @> Frame/model: 47
    @> The atoms supplied to calcChannels contain protein atoms only.
-   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 A in 0.11s.
+   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.10s.
-   @> Delaunay tessellation of 31833 points constructed in 1.18s.
+   @> Delaunay tessellation of 31833 points constructed in 1.15s.
-   @> Surface and inner simplices filtered in 0.42s.
+   @> Surface and inner simplices filtered in 0.40s.
-   @> 27 surface cavities detected and filtered in 0.21s.
+   @> Surface cavities: 225 found, 25 deeper than min_depth=1.5 Å and kept, in 0.21s.
    @> Returning surface cavities
    @> Saving multiple surface cavities to directory ..
+   @> Surface cavity calculation completed in 1.94s.
+   @> Frame/model: 48
+   @> The atoms supplied to calcChannels contain protein atoms only.
+   @> Substituted 2425 atoms with 31833 homogeneous balls of radius 1.20 Å in 0.11s.
+   @> Delaunay tessellation of 31833 points constructed in 1.15s.
+   @> Surface and inner simplices filtered in 0.43s.
+   @> Surface cavities: 251 found, 26 deeper than min_depth=1.5 Å and kept, in 0.24s.
+   @> Returning surface cavities
+   @> Saving multiple surface cavities to directory ..
-   @> Surface cavity calculation completed in 1.97s.
+   @> Surface cavity calculation completed in 1.99s.

 The parameters of the detected surface cavities can be extracted with